Filed under the categories

 Victoria / Bar / Cuisine: Bar

-This Sports Lounge in Victoria is a sports fan's field of dreams - boasting five screens (including two mega screens), screening all competitive domestic and international sport (football, rugby, cricket, tennis, formula 1, you name it) throughout the day and night.
+Greenwood sports bar near Victoria Station is a sports fan's field of dreams - it has 19 screens, including a super projector, screening all competitive domestic and international sport (football, rugby, cricket, tennis, formula 1, you name it) throughout the day and night.
 Plus, there's an American 8-Ball pool table and two Shuffleboard tables - the perfect entertainment for half time and pre- and post-match.
-The bar menu features delicious croquettes, pizza, burgers and so much more, served all day long.
+Some areas can be booked for semi-private viewings if you're organising a World Cup get-together for friends or colleagues to watch the games together (the bar is screening all the games live).
+Plenty of space and slightly more stylish than your average sports bar in London.

 Riley's Sports Bar, Haymarket